 6.2 NZSFW is required to ensure that international students take out appropriate and current medical and travel insurance to cover themselves against accident or illness, theft, loss of or damage to their personal property, or homestay property for the duration of their visa.

 6.3 The Director/General Manager of NZSFW reserves the right in their absolute discretion and without notice to alter the organisation, time and/or date and/or structure, and/or teachers of any course at any time, after fair and reasonable notice & consideration of those affected by the proposed change.

 7. Code of Practice for International Students

-8. Counselling and support for international students
+8. Counselling and support for international students on campus

 The international student support staff are responsible for supporting international students while studying at NZSFW.